-Note that mpfr\round is different from mpfr\rint called with the rounding to nearest mode (where halfway cases are rounded to an even integer or significand).
-Note also that no double rounding is performed; for instance, 10.5 (1010.1 in binary) is rounded by mpfr\rint with rounding to nearest to 12 (1100 in binary) in 2-bit precision, because the two enclosing numbers representable on two bits are 8 and 12, and the closest is 12.
+Note that no double rounding is performed; for instance, 10.5 (1010.1 in binary) is rounded by mpfr\rint with rounding to nearest to 12 (1100 in binary) in 2-bit precision, because the two enclosing numbers representable on two bits are 8 and 12, and the closest is 12.
 (If one first rounded to an integer, one would round 10.5 to 10 with even rounding, and then 10 would be rounded to 8 again with even rounding.)

+''' int mpfr_rint_ceil (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] int mpfr_rint_floor (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] int mpfr_rint_round (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] int mpfr_rint_roundeven (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] int mpfr_rint_trunc (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] '''

-Set rop to op rounded to an integer. mpfr\rint\ceil rounds to the next higher or equal integer, mpfr\rint\floor to the next lower or equal integer, mpfr\rint\round to the nearest integer, rounding halfway cases away from zero, and mpfr\rint\trunc to the next integer toward zero.
+Set rop to op rounded to an integer:

+- mpfr\rint\ceil: to the next higher or equal integer; - mpfr\rint\floor: to the next lower or equal integer; - mpfr\rint\round: to the nearest integer, rounding halfway cases away from zero; - mpfr\rint\roundeven: to the nearest integer, rounding halfway cases to the nearest even integer; - mpfr\rint\trunc to the next integer toward zero.

 If the result is not representable, it is rounded in the direction rnd.
-The returned value is the ternary value associated with the considered round-to-integer function (regarded in the same way as any other mathematical function).
+When op is a zero or an infinity, set rop to the same value (with the same sign).
+The return value is the ternary value associated with the considered round-to-integer function (regarded in the same way as any other mathematical function).

 Contrary to mpfr\rint, those functions do perform a double rounding: first op is rounded to the nearest integer in the direction given by the function name, then this nearest integer (if not representable) is rounded in the given direction rnd.
+Thus these round-to-integer functions behave more like the other mathematical functions, i.e., the returned result is the correct rounding of the exact result of the function in the real numbers.

 For example, mpfr\rint\round with rounding to nearest and a precision of two bits rounds 6.5 to 7 (halfway cases away from zero), then 7 is rounded to 8 by the round-even rule, despite the fact that 6 is also representable on two bits, and is closer to 6.5 than 8.

-int mpfr\frac (mpfr\t rop, mpfr\t op, mpfr\rnd\t rnd)

-Set rop to the fractional part of op, having the same sign as op, rounded in the direction rnd (unlike in mpfr\rint, rnd affects only how the exact fractional part is rounded, not how the fractional part is generated).
+int mpfr\frac (mpfr\t rop, mpfr\t op, mpfr\rnd\t rnd) [Function] Set rop to the fractional part of op, having the same sign as op, rounded in the direction rnd (unlike in mpfr\rint, rnd affects only how the exact fractional part is rounded, not how the fractional part is generated).
+When op is an integer or an infinity, set rop to zero with the same sign as op.

-int mpfr\modf (mpfr\t iop, mpfr\t fop, mpfr\t op, mpfr\rnd\t rnd) [Function] Set simultaneously iop to the integral part of op and fop to the fractional part of op, rounded in the direction rnd with the corresponding precision of iop and fop (equivalent to mpfr\trunc(iop, op, rnd)) and mpfr\frac(fop, op, rnd)).
+int mpfr\modf (mpfr\t iop, mpfr\t fop, mpfr\t op, mpfr\rnd\t rnd) [Function] Set simultaneously iop to the integral part of op and fop to the fractional part of op, rounded in the direction rnd with the corresponding precision of iop and fop (equivalent to mpfr\trunc(iop, op, rnd) and mpfr\frac(fop, op, rnd)).
 The variables iop and fop must be different.
 Return 0 iff both results are exact (see mpfr\sin\cos for a more detailed description of the return value).